SwissTPH/PNG_SNT/README.md

 6. Determining eligibility criteria
 7. Intervention targeting and strategic prioritization
-8. Generation of manuscript figures and tables (ManuscriptFigures.R) Reproducibility
+8. Generation of manuscript figures and tables (ManuscriptFigures.R)

+## Reproducibility

 Because the surveillance data cannot be shared publicly, this repository provides:
-•	documentation of the analytical workflow
+- Documentation of the analytical workflow
-•	code used to generate the manuscript figures and tables
+- Code used to generate the manuscript figures and tables

 ## Software

 Analyses were performed in R (version 4.5.1)

 ## Citation